 The increase in Recorded Music revenues, excluding the impact of foreign currency exchange rates, was primarily attributable to an increase in digital sales of \$36 million, or 38%, offset by a \$20 million decrease in physical sales and a \$10 million decrease in licensing revenues.
 The increase in digital revenue reflects the continued growth and development of new distribution channels and the continued proliferation of digital as a preferred means of distribution and was comprised of an increase in U.S. digital sales of \$28 million and an increase in international digital sales of \$8 million.
-Digital sales comprised approximately 16% of Recorded Music revenues for the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2007 as well as an increase in the provide approximately industry decline in physical sales and weaker international markets, offset by the success of several top-selling albums, including the top-selling album in the U.S. for calendar year 200
+Digital sales comprised approximately 16% of Recorded Music revenues for the three months ended December 31, 2007, up from 11% of Recorded Music revenues in the three months ended December 31, 2006 which is reflective of the shifting of the market to digital media from physical media.
+The decrease in physical sales was driven by the overall industry decline in physical sales and weaker international markets, offset by the success of several top-selling albums, including the top-selling album in the U.S. for calendar year 2007 which was released in October 2007 as well as an increase in third-party distribution sales, and recent acquisitions.
+The decrease in licensing revenues related primarily to the signing of several significant licensing deals in the prior year quarter.